adamhatton/john-breedon-bass-tuition-pp4/README.md

 - Name, email address and message are required fields so that the site owner doesn't receive blank messages, but also to ensure that there is an email address available for response
 - The phone number field holds the visitor's phone number.
 It is available in the contact form if users are happy to provide it as it is a faster means of communication, however it is not required - this is so that users only have to enter minimal information before being able to send a message.
 The phone number field was implemented using the `django-phonenumber-field` library with the default region set to Great Britain to enable validation for GB numbers
 - The submitted and completed fields are for management in the admin site.
-Submitted uses the django `auto_now_add` feature to populate the date and time contact was sent which allows the site owner to see this in the admin site.
+The submitted field uses the django `auto_now_add` feature to populate the date and time contact was sent which allows the site owner to see this in the admin site.
 The completed field is a Boolean field that the site owner can use to mark a message as having been responded to

 ### LearnerProfile